unbit/uwsgi-docs/Metrics.rst

 is optimized by design for storing numbers and applying functions over them.
 So compared to the caching subsystem is way faster and requires a fraction of the memory.

-When enabled, the metric subsystem configures a vast amount of metrics but, in addition to this, you can configure your own metrics
+When enabled, the metric subsystem configures a vast amount of metrics (like requests per-core, memory usage...) but, in addition to this, you can configure your own metrics
 (for example you can account the number users or the hit of a particular url, as well as the memory consumption of your app or the whole server)

+To enable the metrics subsystem just add ``--enable-metrics`` to your options, or configure a stats pusher (see below).

 Metric types
 ************

+Before dealing with metrics you need to understand the various types represented by each metric:

 COUNTER
+^^^^^^^

+this is a generally-growing up number (like the number of requests)

 GAUGE
+^^^^^

+this is a number that can increase or decrease dinamically (like the memory used by a worker)

 ABSOLUTE
+^^^^^^^^

+this is an absolute number, like the memory of the whole server, or the size of the hard disk.

 ALIAS
+^^^^^

+this is a virtual metric pointing to another one (you can use it to give different names to already existent metrics)

 Metric collectors
 *****************

+Once you define a metric type, you need to tell uWSGI how to 'collect' the specific metric.

+There are various ''collectors'' available (and new can be added via plugins)

 "ptr"
 ^^^^^

+the value is collected from a memory pointer

 "file"
 ^^^^^^

+the value is collected from a file

 "sum"
 ^^^^^

+the value is the sum of other metrics

 "func"
 ^^^^^^

+the value is computed calling a specific function every time

 "manual" (the NULL collector)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+the value must be updated manually from applications using the metrics api

 Custom metrics
 **************